mxaddict/www.codedmaster.com/content/blog/2026-01-25-introducing-quoty.md

 +++
+date = 2026-01-25
-title = "Introducing Quoty: Never Write a Boring Commit Message Again" date = 2026-01-25 description = "A look at Quoty, a simple Rust-based CLI tool I created to solve the problem of lazy Git commit messages by providing random, insightful tech quotes."
+title = "Introducing Quoty: Never Write a Boring Commit Message Again" description = "A look at Quoty, a simple Rust-based CLI tool I created to solve the problem of lazy Git commit messages by providing random, insightful tech quotes."
 [taxonomies]
-tags = ["rust", "cli", "git", "development", "workflow", "productivity", "open source", "quoty"] [extra] author = "mxaddict"
+tags = ["rust", "cli", "git", "development", "workflow", "productivity", "open source", "quoty"]
 +++

 We've all been there.
 You've just finished a small batch of changes, and you're